Quality - Competency

 - Being responsive to issues

-What questions could be included on a 360-degree survey that measure conflict management?
+What questions could be included on a 360-degree survey that measures Quality?

-The questionnaire items below will measure a focus on quality.
+The questionnaire items below will measure Quality.
 These questions are grouped into different facets of quality management skills.
 When creating a 360-degree or other performance assessment, try to select one or two items from each group.
 360-Feedback questions that measure Quality

 - Sets high benchmarks for employees to achieve.